sirius-co/CJEMN-KDD2025/README.md

 # CJEMN-KDD2025

-Here you can find the python scripts to run our method CJEMN, submitted to the KDD 2025 conference.
+Here you can find the python implementation to run our method "Contrastive Joint Embedding for Multiplex Networks" (CJEMN), submitted to the KDD 2025 conference.

 To run our approach, you need first to unzip two datasets, IMDB and DBLP, into the data folder, as they are in this repository.